Counselling for women struggling with anxiety, poor body image and low self-esteem.

 Areas of Expertise

-Anxiety Counselling, weight-inclusive Body Image Counselling and Self-Esteem Counselling using a blend of trauma-informed Psychotherapy and Cognitive Behavioural Therapy.
+Anxiety Counselling, weight-inclusive Body Image Counselling and Self-Esteem Counselling using a blend of trauma-informed Psychotherapy and Emotional Freedom Techniques (EFT).

 In-Person & Online Counselling in Barrie, Ontario